 The time it takes for a kidney stone to pass varies quite a bit as well.
 Small kidney stones are usually passed with the urine after one or two weeks.
 Kidney stones that are not flushed out on their own within four weeks are usually treated.

-About 30 to 50% of people treated for a kidney stone have one again within five years, and some get them even more often, so prevention plays an important role.
+Up to 50 out of 100 people who are treated for a kidney or ureteral stone have one again within five years – and some get them even more often – so preventive measures are important.

-Left untreated, kidney stones can narrow or block the ureters, increasing the risk of infection and temporarily putting added strain on the kidneys.
+Left untreated, kidney stones can block the ureters or make them narrower.
+This increases the risk of infection, or urine may build up and put added strain on the kidneys.
 These problems are rare because most kidney stones are treated before they can cause complications.
 Signs of an infection of the upper urinary tract include fever, chills, side and low back pain, and nausea or vomiting.

 The usual symptoms of kidney stones can provide a basis for a diagnosis, but they aren't always enough to tell what the exact cause is.
 Ultrasound scans can be used to detect most kidney stones.
-If doctors still aren't sure, they may also use computed tomography (CT) scans.
+If doctors still aren't sure, they may also use a computed tomography (CT) scan.

-A simple x-ray of the kidneys, ureters and bladder is less exact because some kidney stones don't show up.
-Calcium stones are easy to detect, but struvite stones are harder to see and uric acid stones don't appear at all.
+An x-ray of the kidneys, ureters and bladder is less exact because some stones don't show up: Calcium stones are easy to detect, but struvite stones are harder to see and uric acid stones don't appear at all.
 But x-ray images can help to determine how successful treatment for calcium stones was.

 When kidney stones are treated without doing anything about the cause, they often come back.
-The best thing to do will depend on what type of kidney stones you have.
+The most suitable type of prevention will then depend on what the kidney stones are made of and what caused them.
 It can help to keep track of the kidney stones that you pass in your urine.
 One way to do this is to use a filter or sieve to catch them when you urinate.
-Kidney stones that have been surgically removed are analyzed at a laboratory.
+Stones that are removed in a surgical procedure are analyzed in a laboratory.

-Experts generally recommend drinking enough fluids to produce two liters (about 8.5 cups) of urine per day.
-Depending on the cause, you might also be advised to eat a diet low in oxalate, salt, meat or protein.
-Medication that can affect the pH level of your urine or lower the levels of calcium or uric acid may also be an option.
+Depending on the cause of the kidney stones, it may help to change your diet – for instance, by eating less meat or salt.
+Medication that can affect the pH level of your urine or lower the levels of calcium or uric acid may be considered too.
 The best ways to prevent kidney stones will also depend on your individual risk of getting them again.

-Certain muscle-relaxing medications (alpha blockers) can make it easier to pass kidney stones that are 5 to 10 millimeters in diameter.
+If the kidney stones are 5 to 10 millimeters in diameter, certain medications (alpha blockers) can help to relax the muscles and allow the stones to leave the body.
 Larger kidney stones usually need to be removed.
-Depending on how large the kidney stones are and where they're located, sound waves can be used to destroy them or they can be removed using endoscopy or surgery.
+Depending on how large the kidney stones are and where they're located, sound waves can be used to destroy them or they can be removed using endoscopy or a minor surgical procedure.

 Hollingsworth JM, Canales BK, Rogers MA, Sukumar S, Yan P, Kuntz GM et al. Alpha blockers for treatment of ureteric stones: systematic review and meta-analysis.
 BMJ 2016; 355: i6112.